PayerPayment/Payer-VirtueMart/README.md

   * [Joomla](https://www.joomla.org): Version 2.5.X
   * [VirtueMart](http://http://virtuemart.net): Version 3.0.X
-  * [Payer Configuration](https://payer.se) - Missing the configuration file?
+  * [Payer Credentials](https://payer.se) - Missing credentials?
 Contact the [Customer Service](mailto:kundtjanst@payer.se).

-## Configuration

-You need to have your `PayReadConf` file available.
-Replace that file with the placeholder in the `payer` folder.

-## Environment
+## Quickstart

+  * Copy the folders of the plugins that you want to use into the `plugins` directory.
+  * Activate the plugin.
+  * Configure each module with your Payer Credentials through the plugin view in the Virtuemart Administration.
-You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in VirtueMart.
+  * Enable the payment method through the plugin view.
+  * Make sure that `test mode` is turned off when in production.
+  * You are live!

 ## Support